99robots/99robots-header-footer-code-manager/readme.txt

 * Google Conversion Pixels
 * Twitter
 * Heatmaps from Crazy Egg, notification bars Hello Bar, etc.
+* It can accept ANY code snippet (HTML / Javascript / CSS) from any service
 * and the list goes on and on...

 > #### Plugin Information